Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 In general:

 Consult the Safety Data Sheet or technical information sheet for the pesticide that you intend to use BEFORE using the product.
 Some pesticides have antidotes.
-If you are using a pesticide that has an antidote, make sure that your local hospital or health care facility keeps a supply of the antidote and is knowledgeable in its use.
-You can get additional advice from the manufacturer/supplier and/or a doctor familiar with the pesticide and your workplace, if necessary.
+If you are using a pesticide that has an antidote, make sure that your local hospital or healthcare facility keeps a supply of the antidote and is knowledgeable in its use.
+You can get additional advice from the manufacturer, supplier or a doctor familiar with the pesticide and your workplace, if necessary.

 Adapted from: Using pesticides safely.
 Worksafe Alberta (pdf) and Emergency Washing Equipment.
 Safe Work Manitoba